AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/python.md

 ---
 keywords: Experience Platform;home;popular topics;data access;python sdk;data access api;read python;write python
 solution: Experience Platform
-title: Accessing Python data
+title: Accessing data using Python
 topic: tutorial
 type: Tutorial
-description: The following document contains examples on how to access data in Python for use in Data Science Workspace recipe and model creation.
+description: The following document contains examples on how to access data in Python for use in Data Science Workspace.
 ---

-# Accessing Python data
+# Accessing data using Python

-The following document contains examples on how to access data using Python for use in Data Science Workspace recipe and model creation.
+The following document contains examples on how to access data using Python for use in Data Science Workspace.
 For information on accessing data using JupyterLab notebooks, visit the [JupyterLab notebooks data access](../jupyterlab/access-notebook-data.md) documentation.

 ## Reading a dataset